Frederick B. Bartlett: Priesthood

 Bartlett was ordained deacon on June 3, 1908 by Bishop Chauncey B. Brewster of Connecticut and priest that same year on October 23 by Charles Scadding, Bishop of Oregon.
 His first post was as a missionary priest in Grants Pass, Oregon.
 In 1911 he became vicar of Christ Chapel in Brooklyn, New York City.
 In 1917 he transferred to West Hoboken, New Jersey, to serve as rector of St John's Church.
 A year later he became rector of St Mark's Church in Aberdeen, South Dakota, where he remained till 1923 when he became rector of St Philip the Apostle Church in St. Louis, Missouri.
 In 1925 he was appointed general secretary of the National Council of the Protestant Episcopal Church.

 Bishop

 Bartlett was elected as Bishop of North Dakota on September 25, 1931.
 He was consecrated on December 16, 1931, by Hugh L. Burleson of South Dakota.
-In 1935 he was elected Bishop of Idaho, where he reminded till his death in 1941.
+In 1935 he was elected Bishop of Idaho, where he remained till his death in 1941.

 Family

-Touret was married to Jessie Langelle Hale on October 10, 1911.
+Bartlett was married to Jessie Langelle Hale (1887-1940) on October 10, 1911.